Security Tips and Tricks

 Just because it came with your computer does not mean it is the best tool for the job.

-For instance, Microsoft Internet Explorer is actually one of the most common ways computer hackers, spyware and viruses enter your computer without you knowing or doing anything.
-You can greatly reduce intrusion onto your computer by switching browsers and email programs.
+For instance, Microsoft Internet Explorer is actually one of the most common ways that computer hackers, spyware and viruses enter your computer without you knowing or doing anything.
+You can greatly reduce intrusion onto your computer by switching browsers.

-The Mozilla Project provides the fastest, safest, and simplest alternative to Microsoft Internet Explorer and Outlook Express.
-The free programs Firefox and Thunderbird (web browers and email reader, respectively) can do everything you need and do not require much work.
-You do not have to remove Outlook Express or Internet Explorer to use them, but the more you use Firefox and Thunderbird instead, the less viruses and spyware your computer will pick up.
+The Mozilla Project provides the fastest, safest, and simplest alternative to Microsoft Internet Explorer.
+The free program Firefox can do everything you need and does not require much work.
+You do not have to remove Internet Explorer to use it, but the more you use Firefox instead, the fewer viruses and spyware your computer will pick up.

-At http://www.mozilla.org there are download links for Firefox, provided for Mac OS X, Windows, and Linux.
+Located here, there are download links for Firefox provided for Mac OS X, Windows, and Linux.
 Click on the download link, save them somewhere on your computer, run the installer, and soon you’ve got more secure browsing.

 Not just a good idea.
 It’s the law!

 Besides being strictly against university policy, any kind of file sharing application (Morpheus, Kazaa, Limewire, etc.) opens up huge holes in your computer, allowing viruses, spyware, and hackers to infiltrate.
-So think twice before you go after that song.
+So think twice before you go after that song or bootleg Broadway performance.
 It may give your computer a nasty virus, or crash it completely.
 Some viruses are so bad that they can be fixed only by replacing parts of your computer.

 Never play with fire, but firewalls are your friend.